This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Urban Outfitters (NASDAQ:URBN)

 However, fierce competition in the U.S. apparel industry and any further merchandise goof-ups can cost the company its market share.
-If the revenue per square foot declines to $480 by the end of Trefis forecast period, there can be 5% downside to our price estimate.
-On the other hand if Urban Outfitters carry forward the improvement in its product mix, taps lucrative U.S. and international markets for expansion, and attracts more customers with its marketing campaigns, the figure can improve.
-If the revenue per square foot increases to $700 by the end of Trefis forecast period, there can be 5% upside to our price estimate.
+If the revenue per square foot remains at the current levels through to the end of the Trefis forecast period, there can be 5% downside to our price estimate.
+On the other hand if Urban Outfitters carry forward the improvement in its product mix, taps lucrative U.S. and international markets for expansion, and builds a strong omni-channel platform, the figure can improve.
+If the revenue per square foot increases to $800 by the end of Trefis forecast period, there can be 5% upside to our price estimate.

 Urban Outfitters Inc. is a leading lifestyle specialty retail company that operates under its Urban Outfitters, Anthropologie, Free People, Terrain and BHLDN brands, and sells collections of fashion apparels, accessories and home goods in inviting and dynamic store settings.
 Its core strategy is to provide unified store environments that establish emotional bonds with the customer.
 It also operates a wholesale segment under the Free People and Leifsdottir brands.
 In addition to retail stores, the company offers its products and markets its brands directly to consumers through its e-commerce websites and catalogs.

-The ratio of Internet & Catalog Orders Revenues to store revenues has increased from around 17% in 2007 to 31% in 2012, driven by rapid growth in online apparel retail, Urban Outfitters' investments into e-commerce technology and successful online marketing strategies.
-With the company planning to expand its e-commerce operations, the Internet & Catalog Orders business is expected to generate considerable amount of value to the company's revenue stream in the future.
+The ratio of Free people & other stores revenues to store revenues has increased from around 4% in 2011 to 11% in 2015, driven by rapid growth of Free People and continued expansion.
+With increasing brand popularity, this business is expected to contribute better to the company's revenue stream in the future.

 Higher Revenue Per Square Foot for Anthropologie is Offset by a higher number and average size of Urban Outfitters stores